ashwiniaphale/static/README.md

 * I used the dotenv library to call the methods listed above to help recognize my API key from the .env file, so the file will call the APIs as intended.
 * The requests library allows us to send HTTP requests using python.

 I created a separate function for each piece of information we were fetching for the TMDB Movie API.
 This resulted in 4 methods: get_title, get_tagline, get_genre, get_image.
-Using the movie json response made in app.py, we can easily filter through the JSON to find the title and tagline.
+Using the movie json response (made in app.py), we can easily filter through the JSON to find the title and tagline.
 The genres were a bit more complicated because the output was a list of dictionaries, so it needed to be looped through and picked the value from the key-value pair.
 For the movie poster, I had to use the configuration API and build the final url from the base_url + size + poster_path.

 The last function in this file is get_wiki_page (calls information from Wiki API).
 I constructed the Wikipedia article url from the link and the movie title that was passed through as a query parameter from the get_title function above.